If you’re looking for tools to add to wealth-building, compound interest must be included in your toolbox.

 Using these numbers let’s look at how compounding interest can work against you.

 The bottom line is paying more than the minimum due also helps limit the interest you’ll owe over time and helps your credit utilization rate.
 The lower your credit utilization, the better your credit score.

 How to start investing in stocks and bonds

 Investing in stocks is easier than beginners might think — all you need is an online brokerage account to get started.

-If you are new to investing, financial companies like Acorns take the guesswork out of investing.
+If you are new to investing, financial companies like SoFi Invest take the guesswork out of investing.

 Acorn’s digital platform helps you to invest your spare change.
 All of your credit or debit card purchases are rounded up to the nearest dollar, the change is then invested into a computer-managed investment portfolio.
 It’s really quite simple and straightforward.
 Everything is done online and automated.

-When signing up for Acorns you’ll complete a short survey so Acorns can generate specific investment recommendations based on your goals.
+When signing up for SoFi Invest you’ll complete a short survey so SoFi can generate specific investment recommendations based on your goals.
 Start investing with as little as $5.

 - Account minimum: No minimum deposit required.

 - Fees: $0 in SoFi commission fees on every trade, every time.